ElwoodMattHowell/osticket-prereqs/README.md

 <p>
 <img src="https://github.com/ElwoodMattHowell/images/blob/main/install-rewrite-module.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 Download the appropriate version of _PHP Manager_ from https://github.com/phpmanager/phpmanager/releases and install.
 Next, download the _Rewrite Module_ from https://www.iis.net/downloads/microsoft/url-rewrite and install.  _PHP Manager_ allows you to install, run, and manage PHP versions on a Windows server running the IIS webserver.
+The _ISS URL Rewrite Module_ is a tool used to convert complex web addresses into consistent, memorable, URL's.
 <br />

 <p>